B1G picks: Four 20-plus-point spreads. Who will cover?

 Maryland -7.5 at Illinois: Call me crazy, but I think the Illini will make this close.
 Take the points and Bret Bielema.

 Nebraska at Oklahoma -22: This is a big number.
 But I think OU wants to send a message.
-Give the point and take the Sooners.
+Give the points and take the Sooners.

 Cincinnati -3.5 at Indiana: The Hoosiers seem fragile.
 Give the 3.5 and take UC, which could roll.

-Michigan State at Miami (Fla.) -6.5: Canes want an emphatic win after last week's narrow win vs. App State.
-Give the point and take the U.
+Michigan State at Miami (Fla.) -6.5: Canes want an emphatic victory after last week's narrow win vs. App State.
+Give the points and take the U.

 Northern Illinois at Michigan -27: Look for a let down from U-M. Take the points and NIU.